Regent School of Law's Center for Global Justice Student Staff

 Rule of Law

-The Center’s rule of law initiative is largely focused on East Africa, especially the nation of South Sudan.
+The Center’s rule of law initiative is largely focused on East Africa.
+First, the Center has ongoing projects relating to South Sudan.
 After years of British and Egyptian colonial rule, Sudan became a fully independent nation in 1956.
 Shortly after gaining independence, however, civil war broke out between the predominantly Muslim north and Animist/Christian south.
 Almost fifty years later, and after millions of lives were lost, Sudan and South Sudan entered into a comprehensive peace agreement in 2005.
 Pursuant to its terms, in January 2011, the people of South Sudan overwhelmingly voted to become an independent nation, the world’s youngest.
 Shortly after the vote of independence, South Sudan decided to shed sharia (or Islamic law) and return to the common law, the legal system operating in Sudan before the 1956 independence and transition to Islamic rule.

 The Center for Global Justice is dedicated to assisting South Sudan effectively make the transition away from sharia and into common law.
 As part of this broader goal, student staff members are drafting a report on South Sudan.
 The report outlines South Sudan’s history, culture, and legal system, among other things, and will ultimately make several recommendations on how South Sudan can effectively make the transition from sharia to common law.